-We also give you general tips for heart health that you can apply to your everyday life.
-This mainly involves advice around body weight, diet, exercise and relaxation.
+We also give you general tips on ensuring heart health that you can use in everyday life.
+This mainly involves advice on body weight, diet, exercise and relaxation.

-What is the sensitivity to saturated fatty acids?
+What does sensitivity to saturated fatty acids mean?

 Fats consist of various fatty acids.
-The saturated fatty acids are considered rather unhealthy, they are considered to stimulate inflammation and make arterial calcification more likely.
+The saturated fatty acids are considered rather unhealthy, as they are considered to stimulate inflammation and increase the likelihood of arterial calcification.

 The following foods are rich in saturated fatty acids:

-- Animal fats such as rich sausage, butter and fatty cheese (e.g. Camembert, butter cheese)
+- Animal fats such as sausage, butter and fatty cheese (e.g. Camembert, buttery cheese)

 - Convenience food

 Certain gene characteristics provide clues as to whether your body draws an above-average amount of saturated fatty acids from food.
-In such a case, one would speak of increased sensitivity (susceptibility).
+You would call this increased sensitivity (susceptibility).

-Saturated fatty acids should not make up too large a proportion of any person's diet.
-However, if you have an increased susceptibility, it can be worthwhile to pay particular attention to a healthy fatty acid balance - for example, through a targeted intake of the anti-inflammatory omega-3 fatty acids.
+Saturated fatty acids should not make up too large a proportion of any person’s diet.
+However, if you have an increased susceptibility, it can be worthwhile paying particular attention to a healthy fatty acid balance – for example, through a targeted intake of the anti-inflammatory omega-3 fatty acids.

-What does the risk of elevated cholesterol mean?
+What does a risk of elevated cholesterol mean?